-In 2019 Samantha was recognised as a Recommended Medical Negligence Lawyer by Doyles Guide.
+Samantha is recognised as a Leading Medical Negligence Lawyer in the 2020 edition of Doyles Guide.
 Samantha has also been recognised in the 2021 edition of Best Lawyers for Insurance Law.

 Sam has a Bachelor of Laws (Hons) and a Bachelor of Arts (Psychology).
 She is a member of the Medicolegal Society of Queensland and the Australian Professional Indemnity Group (APIG) and a previous committee member of the Queensland chapters for Women in Insurance and APIG.